Skip to content

 Collagen: Your Secret to Glowing Skin and Strong Joints

-Collagen is everywhere: magazines, TV shows, social media… This star protein intrigues and seduces, and for good reason!
-Praised for its benefits on youthful skin and joint health, collagen is becoming a staple in dietary supplements.
-Are you dreaming of firmer skin, relieving joint pain, or boosting your daily well-being?
-This article will reveal everything you need to know about this miracle molecule: its role, its effects, and why it could change your life.
+Collagen is everywhere: magazines, TV shows, social media… This star protein intrigues and captivates, and for good reason!
+Praised for its benefits to youthful skin and joint health, collagen has become a must-have dietary supplement.
+Do you dream of firmer skin, relief from joint pain, or a boost to your daily well-being?
+This article will reveal everything about this miracle molecule: its role, its effects, and why it could change your life.
 Ready to explore the secrets of collagen?
 Let's go!

 1. What is collagen?

 But here's the catch: from the age of 25, our collagen production decreases by about 1% per year.
-By the age of 40, this decline accelerates, giving way to wrinkles, less toned skin, and stiff joints.
-Faced with this natural decline, collagen supplementation appears to be an ideal solution to compensate and regain vitality and radiance.
+By 40, this decline accelerates, leading to wrinkles, less toned skin, and stiff joints.
+Faced with this natural decline, collagen supplementation appears to be an ideal solution to compensate and restore vitality and radiance.

 Collagen contributes to the regeneration of joint tissues.

-2. How does collagen work in the body?
+2. How does collagen function in the body?

-To better understand the benefits of supplementation, it's essential to understand how collagen works in our bodies.
+To better understand the benefits of supplementation, it is essential to understand how collagen works in our body.
 There are several types of collagen (I, II, III, etc.), each with its own specific characteristics:

-• Type I collagen: The most abundant in the body, present mainly in the skin, tendons, ligaments, and bone tissue.
+• Type I collagen: the most abundant in the body, found mainly in the skin, tendons, ligaments, and bone tissue.
 It contributes to skin firmness and elasticity.

 • Type II collagen: mainly located in cartilage, it is essential for joint comfort and flexibility.